 - Meet the five eligibility checks before applying.

-- Avoid high-interest instalments; choose lump-sum when possible.
+- Avoid high-interest installments, and choose lump-sum when possible.

-- Monitor FX fees if you travel; carry a multi-currency debit as backup.
-Follow these steps and your shiny Japanese plastic will make life—not just payments—smoother.
+- Monitor FX fees if you travel, and carry a multi-currency debit as backup.
+Follow these steps and your shiny Japanese plastic will make life — not just payments — much smoother.

 Happy swiping, and welcome to cash-lite living in Japan!